Your Questions, Answered

 Every person’s symptoms are unique, and not all dizziness has a single clear cause.
 If we determine that your symptoms fall outside the scope of physical therapy, or would be better addressed in collaboration with another provider, we’ll help guide you toward appropriate next steps.

-• StillPoint is an out-of-network provider, which means we do not bill insurance directly.
+• StillPoint accepts medicare (part B), but otherwise is an out-of-network provider, which means we do not bill insurance directly.
 This allows us to provide highly personalized care without the restrictions that often come with insurance-based treatment— such as limited visit time, requiring a physician’s visit (and referral) prior to initiating care, authorization delays, etc.

-Many of our clients choose this private-pay model because it allows for longer visits, faster access to care, and a more focused, individualized approach.
+Many of our clients choose this private-pay model because it allows for faster access and more individualized approach to care.
 In most cases, we can provide a detailed receipt (superbill) that you may submit to your insurance company for possible out-of-network reimbursement, depending on your plan.
 We also accept HSA and FSA payments.

-If you have questions about whether this approach is right for you, we’re always happy to talk through your options.
+If you have questions about whether this approach is right for you, I’d be happy to talk through your options.

-• Most clients are able to be seen within a few days, and often sooner (even same-day) depending on availability.
+• Most clients are able to be seen within 24 hours.
 Because StillPoint is a small, focused practice, scheduling is more flexible and responsive than traditional clinic-based care.
 Need after-hours care?
-Reach out on our contact form and let’s find a time that works.
+Reach out and let’s find a time that works.

-• Visits generally last about 60-minutes, longer than typical insurance-based appointments, allowing time for thorough assessment, education, and individualized care without the rush.
+• Visits generally last about 60-minutes, which allows time for thorough assessment, education, and individualized care without the rush.

-• A StillPoint is a place of calm within motion or dizziness—where you feel grounded, steady, and in control.
+• A StillPoint is a place of calm control—where you feel grounded and steady.
 For people dealing with dizziness or balance problems, that sense of stability can feel elusive.
 Our goal is to help you find your StillPoint through a supportive, empowering approach that helps you feel more stable, confident, and in control of your movement again.